ibexa/documentation-developer/docs/getting_started/install_manually.md

 Furthermore, future files and directories created by these two users will need to inherit those access rights. *For security reasons, there is no need for web server to have access to write to other directories.*

-Then, go to the [Setup folder rights](install_manually.md#Setup-folder-rights) page for the next steps of this settings.
+Then, go to the [Set up directory permissions](set_up_directory_permissions.md) page for the next steps of this settings.

 ### 7. Set up a Virtual Host